Rhinemann/The-Adept/Actual Rules/Player's Guide.md

 ### Oddity

-What is peculiar about you?
+What is peculiar about you, or what gets you in trouble sometimes?
 Your oddity distinction, more than any other description, best summarises who your PC is in regard to everyone else, especially characters with the same, or similar upbringing and high concept distinctions.
+Alternatively it can represent your troubles, such as debt, insecurities, or detrimental supernatural circumtances.

+Quirks are often written as sayings or turns of phrase, but they can be descriptors or qualities, too.